 Android is a mostly free operating system developed mainly by Google.
 Unfortunately, the drivers for most devices and most applications from the "market" are not free (as in free speech, not free beer).
 They frequently work against the interest of the users, spy on them, and sometimes cannot even be removed.

 This campaign can help you to regain control of your Android device and your data.
-It collects information about running an Android system as free as possible and tries to coordinate the efforts in this area.
+We collect information about running an Android system as free as possible and try to coordinate the efforts in this area.

 You want a mobile device that is really yours when you bought it?
 You want a mobile device that does not spy on you and hands over your data to big corporations?
 Then read on!

 Learn how to liberate your device and how to regain control of your data by switching to a free Android operating system with free (as in freedom) apps.
 We collected all the information necessary.

 Mobile devices are small computers that we carry around all the time.
 They know our current location and contain private pictures.
 We use them to communicate with our friends, our family and maybe our secret love.
 They also provide access to the internet and have built-in camera and microphone.
 Being such powerful tools, they can bring great risks to privacy, but at the same time we can achieve great things with them: it depends on who controls them.

 Most mobile devices are not controlled by the users, but by the manufacturer and the operator.
 The software that runs on them is not Free Software.
 Even Android phones ship with non-free software and proprietary add-ons that often work against in the full interest of the user.
 Software updates will only be made available as long as the manufacturer still has a commercial interest in your device.
 The applications (apps) available from the official market are commonly non-free.
 Nobody is allowed to study how they work and what they really do on your phone.
 Sometimes they just don't work exactly as you want, but often times they even contain malicious features.